tuboa2/sentiment-analyzer/README.md

 * **Batch Processing Endpoint:** Allow users to upload a CSV file and return a fully categorized column.

 ---
-*Built with discipline and caffeine by Kazuha & Tuboa.*
+*Built with discipline and caffeine by Tuboa.*